jermbo/Talks/CSSVariables/README.md

 ---

-## History of CSS
+## Brief History of CSS

 Users demand a lot more from their experiences on the web.
 Shorter load times, more immersive interactions, better interactivity, consumable on any device, anywhere, any time.
 Fortunately, the languages of the web have been evolving to address these demands.
 CSS is no exception.

-### CSS 3
+### CSS Evolution

 With the ever growing fraction of screen size, aspect ratios, and device capabilities we can no longer use static units or layout content in "traditional" ways.
-CSS 3 brought us a plethora of new measurement units, ways to respond to screens and devices, and ability to calculate dynamic values.
+CSS 3 has brought us a plethora of new measurement units, ways to respond to screens and devices, and ability to calculate dynamic values.
 We got things like;

 - `@media()`
 - `calc()`